sid2934/DndNotes/Readme.md

    * Port of Crease
    * 3 years ago in Crag
    * Chattel - Slaves
+   * Bingo book entry that Eric the Black has

 9) Barrel Guy
    * Henchman of Ragnar's